theislab/moscot_not/README.rst

 Installation
 ------------
-We recommend first install Jax for GPU support as described in https://jax.readthedocs.io/en/latest/installation.html.
+We recommend first install `jax<=0.4.23` for GPU support as described in https://jax.readthedocs.io/en/latest/installation.html.

 Next, in order to install **moscot_not** from source, run::